nomemory/andreinc-site/_drafts/2021-11-08-a-tale-of-java-hash-tables.md

 * In most of the cases, deleting an element from a `Map<K,V>` is not a common activity;
 * If deletes are rare, introducing a few tombstones down the road won't affect the performance in a significant manner.

 ## `LProbMap<K, V>`

 `LProbMap<K,V>` was my first *academic* attempt to implement an *Open Addressing* `Map<K,V>` in Java.
 I haven't tried any trick, I've just implemented the corresponding algorithms *by the book*.

-The first thing was to `extend Map<K,V>` and, as per the interface contract, I had to implement a few abstract methods.
-For the sake of readability, I won't copy paste the entire code here, but I will focus on the most important methods.
+The first thing was to `extend Map<K,V>` and, as per the interface contract, I had to write an implementation for all the abstract methods.
+I won't copy-paste the entire code here, but I will focus on the most important methods: `put`, `get`, `remove`, and the underlying data structures.

 ```java
 public class LProbMap<K, V> implements Map<K,V> {